Rustfahrtagentur/microcad/doc/libs/std/README.md

 # Standard Library

-The *Standard Library* is written in µcad and **covers builtin functionality** and adds more suffisticated interfaces to the core functionalities of the *Builtin Library*.
+The *Standard Library* is written in µcad and **covers builtin functionality** and adds more sophisticated interfaces to the core functionalities of the *Builtin Library*.
 So generically spoken you will find all functionalities of `__builtin` within `std` but in a handier form.

 ## Modules